 The main facets of the pavilion (bottom of the diamond) are crucial to the finished look of the diamond and the angle of the cut is set by the specific gravity (density) of the stone.

 Light coming in through the crown (or top) of the diamond gathers in the crown facets and bounces off the back pavilion facets and light is returned to the eye.
-If the facets are not aligned, there can be a loss of brilliance.
+If the facets are not aligned, or there are unfortunately placed inclusions, there can be a loss of brilliance.

 Polish quality is important

 The quality of the polish on facets is also important for the brightness of a diamond.
 Poorly polished facets will not allow enough light to go into the diamond or to reflect off facets.
 When polished and flat, they act like small mirrors, reflecting light back out to the eye.

 *This is not the case with some coloured gemstone varieties.
 Many have different colours on more than one axis and need light from more than one angle to perform at their best.

 Popular Diamond and Gemstone Cuts